 DC Water takes responsibility for the completeness, accuracy and validity of the indicators and for the conformity of the indicators with DC Water's internally developed reporting criteria.
-KPMG LLP reviewed the indicators identified in the DC Water Green Bond Report with the respective indicator reference letter (A) through (S) (see accompanying Independent Accountants' Report on page 12).
+KPMG LLP reviewed the indicators identified in this report with the respective indicator reference letter (A) through (S) (see accompanying Independent Accountants' Review Report on page 12).